3 desembre 2012 per Oriol Vidal-Aparicio

 Whatever the case may be, if the Catalans continue bent on establishing their own independent state, resolving this standoff will come down to political will.
 Since the Lisbon Treaty does not say anything about the legal standing of a region that secedes from a member state, the EU could eliminate a lot of the current uncertainty by creating some sort of protocol by which any region-turned-new-state within the EU could be immediately confirmed as a new member state—unless the government of the new state opposed EU membership.
 After all, those regions-turned-new-state would be already in the EU, and ratifying the status quo would surely prove much less disruptive than forcing those regions out of the EU (following a logic that does not seem clear anyway).
 If the EU were to establish such a protocol, an eventual secession of Catalonia or Scotland, or even the breakup of Belgium, should not bring about major economic disruption—which no-one wants—but just the diffusion of political power from certain centers (London, Madrid) to others (Edinburgh, Barcelona) within the EU.
-Insofar as shifts in political power may respond to a demand for greater administrative efficiency in certain regions (isn’t this what self-government is primarily about?), the idea does not sound so crazy after all.
+Insofar as shifts in political power may respond to a demand for greater administrative efficiency in certain regions, the idea does not sound so crazy after all.